Date

 Cut spending and consider a side hustle

-If you get a new rate an realize it’s just a tiny bit beyond what you feel comfortable with, the first thing you have to do is cut spending, McCracken says.
+If you get a new rate and realize it’s just a tiny bit beyond what you feel comfortable with, the first thing you have to do is cut spending, McCracken says.

 “Maybe that means eating only home cooked meals, changing the grocery store you shop at for a cheaper one, cutting a subscription you have, driving less to save on gas, changing your phone or internet provider or a combination of these.”

-If you have the opportunity to do more work on a part-time or gig work basis it can make a big difference as well.
+If you’re able to add work on a part-time or gig work basis it can make a big difference as well.
 We know this won’t be something everyone can do though.

 For those that can, it can make a big difference to help afford any increase in the cost of a mortgage.